-The installation of NVIDIA drivers in the Linux universe has traditionally been a challenge, especially in distributions such as Debian, where free software policies often complicate the process.
+Installing NVIDIA drivers in Linux has traditionally been a challenge, especially in distributions such as Debian, where free software policies often complicate the process.

-In this post I will explain a simple way to install NVIDIA drivers using the official Debian repositories.
-In addition, at the end of the article, you will learn to install a key tool called Nvidia Optimus, which will provide you with the ability to select which graphics card you will use.
+In this post, I will explain a simple way to install NVIDIA drivers using the official Debian repositories.
+In addition, at the end of the article, you will learn to install a key tool called Nvidia Optimus, which will allow you to select which graphics card your system will use.

 Identification of Our GPU